dspinellis/greek-vat-data/js/README.md

-# Get details for a Greek VAT code
+## Get details for Greek VAT codes
-Here is a nodejs application that obtain the details associated with a Greek VAT number, by calling the web service provided by the Greek Public Revenue Authority and the General Secretariat of Information Systems (GSIS) at the Greek Ministry of Finance.
+A nodejs [express](https://expressjs.com/) rest API application that obtains the details associated with a Greek VAT number.
+The web service provided by the Greek Public Revenue Authority and the General Secretariat of Information Systems (GSIS) at the Greek Ministry of Finance is called.

-## Installation and setup
+### Installation and setup

 First, install [nodejs](https://nodejs.org/en/).